Last week, we introduced the first article in the series on eating disorders: Eating Disorders: Anorexia Nervosa.

 The diagnostic criteria for bulimia nervosa are as follows:

-- Binge eating with a feeling of loss of control and which occurs at least once a week over a period of three months.
+- Binge eating episodes accompanied by a feeling of loss of control occurring at least once a week for a period of three months.

 - Repetitive compensatory behaviors aimed at preventing weight gain.

-- Self-esteem mainly based on body weight and figure.
+- Self-esteem largely based on body weight and shape.

 Treatment of bulimia nervosa

-The main treatment for bulimia nervosa is cognitive behavioral therapy.
+The main treatment for bulimia nervosa is cognitive-behavioral therapy.
 Therapy can be individual or group.
-The goals of therapy are to promote change, to establish regular and flexible eating habits, to reduce worries about weight and figure and to prevent relapses.
+The goals of therapy are to promote change, establish regular and flexible eating habits, reduce concerns about weight and shape, and prevent relapse.
 Treatment may also include interpersonal psychotherapy and sometimes the prescription of selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant medication.

 Nutritional approach for bulimia nervosa

 A dietitian may also be involved in the treatment of bulimia nervosa.
-It can help build healthy eating habits and provide recommendations for maintaining a healthy weight properly.
-Similar to the nutritional approach for anorexia nervosa, the role of the dietitian in the treatment of bulimia nervosa involves teaching a normal diet.
+They can help establish healthy eating habits and provide recommendations to maintain a healthy weight appropriately.
+Similar to the nutritional approach for anorexia nervosa, the dietitian's role in treating bulimia nervosa involves teaching normal eating.
 This teaching may include the following recommendations:

 - Consume normal portions.